-Power Emini ES Momentum Target System Trade Alert History
+Power Emini ES Momentum System Trade Alert History

 The Alert History below goes back to the inception of the current version of the Alert Software v 4.7.0.
-The algo was modified significantly in v4.7 so prior history is no longer relevant.
-In other words the system is going to generate alerts that will play out completely differently going forward than all prior versions.
-The stats show every single alert that came through the system, but keep in mind traders are at different levels and can employ different tactics and money management rules in their approach to the system.
+The algo logic was modified significantly in v4.7 so prior history is no longer relevant.
+In other words the current system is going to generate alerts that play out completely differently going forward than all prior versions.
+The stats below show each alert that came through the system, but keep in mind traders are at different levels and can employ different tactics and money management rules in their approach to the system.
 Different traders will end up with different results based off the same alerts using different scaling and stop placement techniques.
 We also encourage you to use a little discretion, which should improve on the results you see below.

 How to Interpret the Performance Stats